ScriptSorcery/namaz-timings/README.md

 ## Troubleshooting
 - If you see repeated network requests on reverse-geocoding: ensure the component uses AbortController and does not trigger onChange in an uncontrolled loop.
 The code in `src/components/location/LocationDisplay.tsx` should call onChange only when saving or when "Use Current Location" completes.
 - If search returns empty results or CORS errors: verify network access and that Nominatim service is reachable.
 For production, consider using a paid geocoding provider if throughput is high.

-## Development tips
-- Replace the placeholder User-Agent in Nominatim requests with something like:
-  `"NamazTimings/1.0 (https://yourdomain.example; contact@domain.example)"`
-- Extend PrayerTimes to compute "next prayer" and timezone-aware displays.

 ## Contributing
 - Open issues or PRs.
 Keep changes small and focused.